-A Healing Journey: Federal Responses to Sex Trafficking in Alaska
+A Healing Journey for Alaska Natives: Federal Responses to Sex Trafficking in Alaska

 This video introduces the issue of sex trafficking of Alaska Natives, especially adolescents and women who travel to urban areas from the villages and then lack the resources to return home.
 Awareness, outreach, safety, support, services, training, and enforcement are all critical elements discussed in the video.
 Each of these elements is key to successfully addressing sex trafficking.

 - Access a listing of all the videos in this series.

 DIANE BENSON, TLINGIT, ASSISTANT PROFESSOR, ALASKA NATIVE STUDIES, UNIVERSITY OF ALASKA – FAIRBANKS: Anchorage is the largest place in Alaska.
 We call it the largest village because you have thousands of Native people who live there.
 And on top of that, we move all the time, you know, we're always in motion.
 We're always going from place to place because of family, or because of our tribal obligations, our work.
 You go to town to shop, and too often that's where things happen.

 STEPHANIE STAVELAND, CASEWORKER, COVENANT HOUSE – ANCHORAGE: Sexual abuse and rape are, unfortunately, very high, especially among the Alaska Native population.
 I think most people think, "Yeah, that's not going to happen to me."
 And it can happen to anybody.